 If you have work aggravated asthma or allergic occupational asthma, the material that caused your asthma symptoms will always be an activator for your asthma symptoms.
 For example, if dust is your trigger, it is sensible to avoid working as a carpenter.

 The only way to stop having occupational asthma symptoms is to stay away or reduce contact completely from whatever is triggering your asthma.
 For some, their symptoms stop as soon as they discontinue contact, while for others symptoms may not go away completely or it can take a little longer or – especially if they have had asthma for a longer time and have shown more serious symptoms.

-You can also try to get any allergens in your workplace replaced or removed with a safe alternative.
+You can also try to get any allergens in your workplace replaced or removed with a safer alternative.
 Your employer too can help reduce the risk by isolating you from the process linked to the triggers or installing extractor fans.
-You could also consider use of respiratory protective equipment (RPE), which will stop you from inhaling the respiratory sensitizers.
+You could also consider the use of respiratory protective equipment (RPE), which will stop you from inhaling the respiratory sensitizers.
 If you are already aware of your condition, make sure to inform the manager when changing jobs, so they will have sufficient time to implement changes that can help you.